-A trip to the Jungfraujoch, at 11,333 feet/ 3454 m is a must for every visitor in the region, for it is the highest railway station in Europe.
-At the first stop - the Eiger North Wall - you have the same magnificent view as a mountaineer.
-Then comes the Sea of Ice.
-And finally the Jungfraujoch itself, from where the scenic sights are quite literally breathtaking.
-Eternal snow, glaciers stretching for miles, an ice palace and a panoramic view that gives you the feeling of having the world at your feet.
+A trip to the highest railway station in Europe on the Jungfraujoch 3454 m is a must for every visitor in the region.
+At the first stop - Eiger North Wall - you have the same beautiful view as a mountaineer.
+Finally, the Jungfraujoch itself, from where the view is literally breathtaking.
+Eternal snow, glaciers that stretch for miles, an ice palace and a beautiful panoramic view that gives you the feeling that the world is at your feet.

 Eye to eye with the three mighty peaks of Eiger, Moench and Jungfrau.
 Europe's longest aerial cableway lifts you up from Grindelwald to this viewpoint over 2225 m/ 7,300 feet above sea level.
 A magnificent walking area and a spectacular view.

 Schilthorn/Piz Gloria - in the footsteps of 007

 This region is a mecca for visitors who never have enough of spectacular scenery.
 You can step into the footsteps of secret agent James Bond and visit the Schilthorn, with its famous Piz Gloria revolving restaurant.
 From the Schilthorn you can enjoy the view of more than 200 mountain peaks.